apache/druid/docs/operations/security-overview.md

 By default, security features in Druid are disabled, which simplifies the initial deployment experience.
 However, security features must be configured in a production deployment.
 These features including TLS, authentication, and authorization.

-To implement Druid security, you configure authenticators and authorizors.
+To implement Druid security, you configure authenticators and authorizers.
 Authenticators control the way user identities are verified, while authorizers map the authenticated users (via user roles) to the datasources they are permitted to access.
 Consequently, implementing Druid security also involves consideration of your datasource scheme, given they represent the granularity at which data access permissions are allocated.

 The following graphic depicts the course of request through the authentication process: